unipop-graph/unipop/README.md

 - `elasticsearch.bulk` (Default: false) <br>
 Cache all mutations in-memory and execute them in bulk when calling `ElasticGraph.commit()`.

-And most importantly you can costumize the ES Index's Mappings to best fit your data.
+And most importantly you can customize the ES Index's Mappings to best fit your data.
 You can use ES's own APIs to do it. elastic-gremlin will automatically utilize your indices as best as he can.

 ###Advanced